Ever wondered why everyone’s talking about collagen? This post will give you the facts and explain 9 amazing benefits of collagen.

 With supplements, the collagen is typically hydrolyzed, meaning amino acids are broken down into peptides, which are then easily absorbed.
-Hydrolyzing allows for easy mixture into liquids and that’s why many people add supplements to a drink like water or juice.
+Hydrolyzing allows for an easy mixture into liquids and that’s why many people add supplements to a drink like water or juice.

 With food, the amino acids coming from protein food sources work to support the production of collagen.
 The body breaks them down (as opposed to the hydrolyzed supplements) to aid collagen production.
 The amino acids are important (remember the lysine, proline, and glycine) to processing the collagen, as I said before.
 Eating foods with these amino acids boosts collagen production.

-I explain a lot about protein, amino acids, and incomplete/complete proteins in my post The Ultimate Guide to the Best Vegan Protein Substitutes if you’d like to be more in the know.
+I explain a lot about protein, amino acids, and incomplete/complete proteins in my post The Ultimate Guide to the Best Vegan Protein Substitutes if you’d like to be more in the know!

 WHAT DOES COLLAGEN DO FOR THE BODY?

 Collagen does so much for us and I’ll detail it for you below.
 Although our body does slow down its natural collagen production as we get older, we can eat healthy to boost our intake.
 Let’s look at the 9 benefits of collagen, whether taken as a supplement like a collagen powder added to soups and smoothies or in the foods I mentioned above:

 A trial in 2017 showed that participants who took the presented collagen supplement twice a day for 6 months experienced promising results.
 The prevention and treatment of atherosclerosis (fatty deposits and plaque build up in the arteries) were observed.